Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Asynchronous Load Balancing and Auto-scaling (ALBA)

 \subsection{Markov Model}

-We model the dynamics induced by ALBA in terms of a continuous time Markov chain.
-The exogenous arrival process of jobs is assumed to be Poisson with rate~$\lambda N$, with $0<\lambda<1$.
-Here, we may consider a time-varying arrival rate of the form $\Lambda(t) N$, where $\Lambda(t)$ is a bounded positive real-valued function, but we do not consider this case for simplicity.
-The processing times, or service times, of jobs are independent and exponentially distributed random variables with unit mean, and servers process jobs according to any work-conserving discipline.
-Upon arrival, each job is assigned to one of the available warm servers as specified in Assumption~\ref{as_dispatcher}.
-In the extreme case where no warm server exists, we assume that the job is lost.
-We also assume that each server can contain at most $B>d$ jobs and a job that is sent to a server with $B$ jobs is rejected.
+We model the dynamics induced by ALBA in terms of a continuous time Markov chain. {The exogenous arrival process of jobs is assumed to be Poisson with rate~$\lambda N$, with $0<\lambda<1$.
+Our analysis (Theorem~\ref{th1}) generalizes trivially to a time-varying arrival rate, a case that we omit for clarity of exposition.
+We discuss this point in the Conclusions.} The processing times, or service times, of jobs are independent and exponentially distributed random variables with unit mean.
+Servers process jobs according to any work-conserving discipline.
+Upon arrival, each job is assigned to one warm server as specified in Assumption~\ref{as_dispatcher}.
+In the extreme case where no warm server exists, the job is lost.
+We assume that each server can contain at most $B>d$ jobs and a job that is sent to a server with $B$ jobs is rejected.
 If not specified otherwise,~$B$ is either finite or infinite.
-At each {scaling} time, a cold server is selected uniformly at random, provided that one exists, and becomes initializing with some probability~$g$, referred to as \emph{scaling probability} (or rule), that will depend on the system state; in the Conclusions, we will discuss how our work adapts to the case where a random number of cold servers is selected at each scaling time.
-Given that jobs arrive with a rate proportional to~$N$ and only one server can be added at each scaling time, in our model we let the scaling frequency increase with~$N$ as well.
+At each {scaling} time, a cold server is selected uniformly at random, provided that one exists, and becomes initializing with some probability~$g$.
+This is the \emph{scaling probability} (or rule) and will possibly depend on the system state; in the conclusion section, we will discuss how our work adapts to the case where a random number of cold servers is selected at each scaling time.
+Given that jobs arrive with a rate proportional to~$N$ and only one server can be added at each scaling time, we let the scaling frequency increase with~$N$ as well.
 As it occurs in Knative, this implies that the number of servers created in a time window of constant size is proportional to~$N$ if within such window the scaling probability is not zero.
 We let the inter-{scaling}, initialization and expiration times be independent and exponentially distributed with rate $\alpha N$, $\beta$ and $\gamma$, respectively.

-The five sequences of inter-arrival, service, inter-{scaling}, initialization and expiration times are also assumed mutually independent.